Belsize Park tube station

-Belsize Park (/ˈbɛlsaɪz ˈpɑːrk/) is a London Underground station in Belsize Park, north-west London.
-It is on the Edgware branch of the Northern line between Hampstead and Chalk Farm stations, and is located in London fare zone 2.
-It stands at the northern end of Haverstock Hill.
+Belsize Park (/ˈbɛlsaɪz ˈpɑːrk/) is a London Underground station in Belsize Park, in the London Borough of Camden.
+It is on the Edgware branch of the Northern line, between Hampstead and Chalk Farm stations.
+It is in London fare zone 2.

+The station stands at the northern end of Haverstock Hill.
 In July 2011 it became a Grade II listed building.
 The Royal Free Hospital is located a short distance to the north of the station.